 If you relate to a majority of the signs that suggest you’re not ready for a relationship, it’d be a good idea for you to get off the dating bandwagon for a while.
 Clearly, some underlying issues are holding you back from becoming emotionally invested in a potential partner.
 Take the time to resolve those, and revisit your pursuit of a lasting connection once you feel ready.

-Going into therapy or seeking professional counseling is the best way to develop self-awareness about why you’re not ready for a relationship.
+Going into therapy or seeking professional counseling is the best way to develop self-awareness about the reasons why you’re not ready for a relationship.
 We’re here to help you with that.
 Bonobology’s panel of certified therapists is only a click away